-- InputArray: A selection of the History array (H), passed to the generator function in case the user wants to generate new values based on simulation outputs.
+- Input: A selection of the History array, passed to the generator function in case the user wants to generate new values based on simulation outputs.
 Since our generator produces random numbers, it'll be ignored this time. - persis_info: Dictionary with worker-specific information.
 In our case, this dictionary contains NumPy Random Stream objects for generating random numbers.

 • gen_specs: Dictionary with user-defined static fields and parameters.
-Customizable parameters such as lower and upper bounds and batch sizes are placed within the gen_specs["user"] dictionary.
+Customizable parameters such as lower and upper bounds and batch sizes are placed within the gen_specs["user"] dictionary, while input/output and other fields that libEnsemble needs to operate the generator are placed outside user.